SpencerLeBard/Bug-Logger/readme.md

 ### Monday

 M Bugs can be closed from the BugDetails view
-M Bugs can be filtered by their status
 M Styling Indication on main page that bug is closed (color, strike-through, etc.)

 ### Easy Monday